ujjwal-7531/Handwritten-Digit-Recogniser/README.md

 # Handwritten-Digit-Recogniser

-MNIST Handwritten Digits dataset is used for training and testing.
+MNIST Handwritten Digits dataset is used for training and testing.<br>
 The model uses knn-classifier to classify digits(0-9).
 I have chosen k as 5.

-For feature engineering, I have used Keras' ImageDataGenerator to augment the images.
+For feature engineering, I have used Keras' ImageDataGenerator to augment the images.<br>
 Parameters-Used: rotation_range, height_shift_range, zoom_range, shear_range.